skillrecordings/products/apps/epic-web/README.md

 Both `.env.development` and `.env.production` files are used to store environment variables.
 They have some basic default values that need to be updated for the product and client.
 This would be a lot better if they were generated with the answers to questions when you run `create-skill-app`, but that isn't the case today.
 Feel free to add it!

 - [ ] Update `.env.development` and `.env.production` with real values
+- [ ] Copy `.env.development.local.example` to `env.development.local` and populate any needed real values

 ## Database